SANOFI UK GROUP TAX STRATEGY

 We carefully manage the tax risks and costs inherent in every commercial transaction, in the same way as any other cost.
 Therefore, tax will follow the commercial outcomes, taking account of the need for tax efficiency and our understanding of the currently applicable laws and practice.

-Before the group undertakes any project which has a tax impact, we consider whether efficient tax planning needs to be done and what level of risk is suitable on a project by project basis.
+Before the Group undertakes any project, which could have a material tax impact, we consider the need for appropriate tax planning and what level of risk is suitable on a project by project basis.
 When appropriate, Sanofi seeks external tax advice to support its positions.

 How Much Tax Risk is the Group Prepared to Accept?

 We take a responsible approach to managing our tax affairs and will always comply with applicable tax laws and regulations.
 However, given the scale of our business and volume of tax obligations, risks may arise from time to time in relation to the interpretation of tax law and nature of our compliance arrangements.

 Our approach to tax risks follows the same principles that apply to all other business risks.
 We consider reputation and corporate social responsibility as well as purely financial impacts.

 When making decisions on tax we take into account the materiality of any item, as well as the costs of effective risk mitigation actions.
-By being tax compliant we aim to minimise tax risk and this is judged on an issue by issue basis.
+By being tax compliant we aim to minimise tax risk wherever possible.

 Our Approach to Dealings with HMRC